Three Drug Peddlers Held With Narcotics In Sargodha - UrduPoint

 Three Drug Peddlers Held With Narcotics In Sargodha

-Police on Monday claimed to have arrested three drug peddlers and recovered narcotics from their possession
+Police on Monday claimed to have arrested three drug peddlers and recovered narcotics from their possession.
+The teams of different police stations conducted raids in their jurisdiction and arrested 3 accused and recovered 2.130 kg hashish and 10 liter liquor from them

 SARGODHA, (UrduPoint / Pakistan Point News - 8th Mar, 2021 ) :Police on Monday claimed to have arrested three drug peddlers and recovered narcotics from their possession.
 The teams of different police stations conducted raids in their jurisdiction and arrested 3 accused and recovered 2.130 kg hashish and 10 liter liquor from them.